abmeyers1/Smallsh/README.md

-# Shell program by Alex Meyers
+# SmallShell program by Alex Meyers

 Features for this shell program include:
 - Provide a prompt for running commands